-As at December 31, 2022, ten of the eleven members of the Board of Directors (including Richard Guay who retired effective December 31, 2022) were independent within the meaning of National Instrument 52-110 Audit Committees.
+As at December 31, 2023, ten of the eleven members of the Board of Directors were independent within the meaning of National Instrument 52-110 Audit Committees.
 Accordingly, a majority of the directors on the Board of Directors is independent.